Prime Day

 Después de los 30 días, 9,99 €/mes.
 Cancela cuando quieras.

-Compra ahora por 22,99 €
+Compra ahora por 17,99 €

-Compra ahora por 22,99 €
+Compra ahora por 17,99 €

-Faced with a war in the Persian Gulf that it has neither the materiel, or in some quarters, the will to fight, the West - what remains of it after the disaster of the Cuban Missiles War of October 1962 - faces a humiliating, crushing catastrophe of a kind that will alter the balance of global geopolitical power for a generation.
+Faced with a war in the Persian Gulf that it has neither the materiel, or in some quarters the will to fight, the West – what remains of it after the unmitigated disaster of the Cuban Missiles War of October 1962 – faces a humiliating, crushing catastrophe of a kind that will alter the balance of global geopolitical power for a generation.

-Understandably, a lot of people are asking: Was the nightmare of the October War in vain?
+Understandably, a lot of people are asking: was the nightmare of the October War in vain?

-Only one thing is certain: The world is about to be turned upside down again.
+Only one thing is certain, the world is about to be turned upside down again.

-©2016 James Philip (P)2021 James Philip
+©2016 James Philip (P)2026 James Philip

 Ciencia ficción Espías y políticos Guerra y ejército Historias alternativas Literatura de género Militar Negra y suspense